 Victory Junction, a camp for chronically ill children in North Carolina, understands how comforting teddy bears are, too.
 Each year, every child that visits the camp gets a special bear made from black and white checkered material to help them with homesickness and then to remind them of camp throughout the year.

 Other programs include Operation Hug, Teddy Bears That Care Program, Teddy Bears for Tears, and We Care Bears.

-So, whether you buy a teddy bear for a newborn, use teddy bears to decorate a baby diaper cake for a baby shower, read stories about teddy bears, or donate so that emergency officials can give teddy bears to those in need, you are participating in a craze that started over 100 years ago when a President wouldn't shoot a bear.
+So, whether you buy a teddy bear for a newborn, read stories about teddy bears, or donate so that emergency officials can give teddy bears to those in need, you are participating in a craze that started over 100 years ago when a President wouldn't shoot a bear.